Raya 2019: Malaysian photographers share some of their favourite Ramadan bazaar food stalls

 3. (Especially with the iPhone XR), it’s best to get close to your subject for quality results.

-Get more amazing tips to taking Instagram-worthy photos with your iPhone here.
+Get more amazing tips for taking Instagram-worthy photos with your iPhone here.

 Shawarma Ayam (dan lain-lain), Kuala Terengganu — Aazmeer Iskandar, @aazmeeriskndr